Teradata/dbt-teradata/README.md

 * `delete+insert`
 * `merge`
 * `valid_history`
+* `microbatch (Beta)`
+    ###### IMPORTANT NOTE: Microbatch strategy is in Beta version from dbt's side itself.
+There are ongoing enhancements and bug fixes from dbt.
+We strongly advise validating all records or transformations utilizing this strategy to preempt any potential anomalies or errors.

     ###### 'valid_history' incremental materialization strategy (early access)
     This strategy is designed to manage historical data efficiently within a Teradata environment, leveraging dbt features to ensure data quality and optimal resource usage.